 Special Note: We strongly recommend rugs not be put on the floor until two weeks have passed since the final coat.

 A bonus with solid timber and engineered floors is they can be sanded and polished to restore them to their original glory.
-Timber floors can also be recoated, provided they are caught in time and not too worn.
+Be careful when you are doing your own sanding and restoration to not damage your flooring and lessen the value of your timber floors.
+Timber floors can also be recoated and repolished, provided they are still in good condition and are not worn out yet.